Migrating taxonomy terms and multivalue fields in Drupal

 explode plugin allows you to break a string into an array, using a

-migration_lookup plugin specifying the term migration as the one to use for the lookup operation.
+plugin specifying the term migration as the one to use for the lookup operation.
 Again, the taxonomy term names are used here because they are the unique identifiers of the term migration.
+The `no_stub` configuration should be set to `true` to prevent terms to be created if they are not found by the plugin.
+This would not occur in the example because we make sure a match is found.
+If we did not set this configuration and we do not include the trim step, some new terms would be created with spaces at the beginning.
 Note that neither of these plugins has a

 source configuration.
 This is because when process plugins are chained, the result of one plugin is sent as source to be transformed by the next one in line.
 The end result is an array of taxonomy term ids that will be assigned to